agustif/ETL/README.md

 But you could always build a wrapper mainExtractor that calls two subExtractors with the data you need, so you would call the mainExtractor first thing in your pipeline, and then after chaining all the transformations you want, you can either use one or several  loaders to export your data into any stores, databases, endpoints, etc,

 **Extractors**
-etl/extractors/rest.ts // A rest endpoint extractor, handles JSON input/output only for now

 Do you need other extractors?
 You could build some to read files from either an API endpoint or FileSystem, and parse them accordinlgy as CSV, plaintext, or whatever suits your needs.
 You could also build a WebSocket extractor endpoint if you're getting fancy with real-time data.